alttch/eva3/doc/snmp_traps.rst

 ----------------------------------

-If the received trap notification contains certain variables but none of them can be used to set status and/or value as-is, you can define own rules and set the item status/value according to them.
+If the received trap notification contains certain variables but none of them can be used to set status and/or value as-is, you can define your own rules and set the item status/value according to them.

-This operates similary to **set_down**, the only difference is that **set_down** sets the item status to -1, while **set_if** allows you to set the status and/or value on your own.
+This operates similarly to **set_down**, the only difference is that **set_down** sets the item status to -1, while **set_if** allows you to set the status and/or value on your own.